Logo Hogeschool van Amsterdam - Link naar startpagina

 Take a look at the programme

-The OT-EuroMaster offers modern and innovative education in 6 modules across 5 universities in 5 countries.
-In the first year, you will travel to Brighton (England), Amsterdam (the Netherlands), Winterthur (Switzerland) and A Coruña (Spain).
+This OT-EuroMaster offers collaborative learning with a strong focus on internationalisation and research.
+The programme consists of 6 modules taught by 5 universities in 5 European countries.
+In the first year, you travel to England, the Netherlands, Switzerland and Spain.
 Each stay lasts 2 weeks.
-In the second year, you will go to Stockholm (Sweden) for 1 week and then complete your degree from your home country.
+In the second year, you study for 1 week in Sweden and then complete your degree from your home country.

 The OT-EuroMaster, a truly international experience!

-In module 1, you will visit the United Kingdom for 2 weeks of classwork and explore the concepts of Occupational Science and how these form a foundation for Occupational Therapy practice.
+You spend 2 weeks in the United Kingdom for classwork.
+You explore Occupational Science concepts and how these form a foundation for Occupational Therapy practice.

-In module 2, you will go to the Netherlands for classwork and learn about qualitative research methods that capture subjective dimensions, such as the lived experiences and meanings of human occupation and participation.
+You go to the Netherlands for classwork on qualitative research methods.
+You learn how to capture subjective dimensions, such as lived experiences and the meanings of human occupation and participation and you reflect on your own positionality as a researcher.

-In module 3, you will visit Switzerland for classwork and study quantitative research methods used to evaluate and enhance occupational performance and participation.
+You visit Switzerland for classwork and study quantitative research methods used to evaluate and enhance human occupation, e.g. occupational performance and participation.

-In module 4, you will travel to Spain for classwork and explore the socio-cultural perspectives of human occupation.
+You travel to Spain for classwork and explore socio‑cultural perspectives of human occupation.

-Module 5 takes place in Sweden and focuses on planning a research project within the body of knowledge of the OT discipline.
+Module 5 takes place in Sweden and focuses on planning a research project in relation to human occupation.

 Admission

-You can apply if you have a Bachelor of Science degree in Occupational Therapy and strong written and spoken English skills at an academic level.
-A formal English test score (for example, IELTS Academic) may be required.
-If you hold an Occupational Therapy qualification below BSc level, additional admission requirements will apply.
+You can apply for the OT-EuroMaster with a Bachelor of Science degree in Occupational Therapy and strong written and spoken English skills at an academic level.

 More about admission